pachyderm/python-pachyderm/contributing.md

 ### Run one-off tests

-The full test suite takes a long time to run, so it's generally more convenient to run specific tests.
+The full test suite takes a long time to run, and will be run anyway in CI, so locally it's usually more convenient to run specific tests.
 To do so:

 * Setup & initialize virtualenv
 * Install the dependencies specified in `tox.ini` -- as of 30-7-20, this is: